stevage/which-boundary/README.md

 ## Which-boundary

-Look up which Australian Local Government Area (LGA) a given coordinate (as long/lat pair) is inside.
+Look up which Australian Local Government Area (LGA) a given coordinate (as long/lat pair) is inside based on Australian Bureau of Statistics data

 ```
 var which=require('which-boundary');